goby-lang/api.doc/README.md

 Methods of a class are stored in an array, with its name prefixed with `builtin` and suffixed with `Methods`.
 For example, the name for `Integer` class is `builtinIntegerMethods`.

 Each method comes with two keys, `Fn` and `Name`.
-The document of a method comes right above `Fn`.
+The document of a method comes right above `Name`.
 For example:

 ```go
 var builtinIntegerMethods = []*BuiltInMethod{